-Measured in linear metres along the invert of the culvert as the distance between the outside face of headwalls or other structures for the type and size scheduled.
+Measured in linear metres along the invert of the culvert as the distance between the outside face of headwalls for the type and size scheduled.

-Multiple barrel culverts are measured as the single distance between the outside face of headwalls or other structures.
+Multiple barrel culverts are measured as the single distance between the outside face of headwalls.